alondmnt/joplin-plugin-tag-navigator/README.md

 1. Be able to tag and efficiently search single paragraphs among all notes, using tags and free text.
 2. Browse the entire content of these paragraphs without having to open each note.
 3. Make this accessible and user-friendly.

-## Companion plugins

-- The excellent [Inline Tags](https://github.com/roman-r-m/joplin-inline-tags-plugin) plugin can help you add tags on the fly
-- I created a fork for the [Rich Markdown](https://github.com/alondmnt/joplin-rich-markdown) plugin and updated the "Stylish" style to highlight inline tags in notes ([download](https://github.com/alondmnt/joplin-rich-markdown/releases/download/cm-rm-tag/plugin.calebjohn.rich-markdown.jpl))

 [![DOI](https://zenodo.org/badge/753598497.svg)](https://zenodo.org/doi/10.5281/zenodo.10701718)